-Despite the extensive focus on various physiological and pathological proteomes it has been almost exclusively carried out in adults.
+Despite the extensive focus on various physiological and pathological proteomes, the research to date has been almost exclusively carried out in adults.
 There has been a clear lack of paediatric specific proteomic studies.
 This limitation has the greatest impact on disease prevention as it relies on early detection and children are the perfect candidates.
-For example, detection of biomarkers of adult diseases in early childhood can contribute to disease prevention and ultimately result in a significant reduction in burden of disease and disease related costs on individuals and health care systems.
-Furthermore, paediatric patient-based biomarker studies are significantly simplified as children tend to suffer from only one condition at a time, in contrast to adult patient population where other confounding co-morbidities have to be often considered.
-The Pediatric Proteome Initiative, begun in 2014 as an international effort, to solve major issues in Paediatric Medicine.
+For example, detection of biomarkers of adult diseases in early childhood can contribute to disease prevention and ultimately result in a significant reduction in burden of disease and disease-related costs on individuals and health care systems.
+Furthermore, paediatric patient-based biomarker studies are significantly simplified, as children tend to suffer from only one condition at a time, in contrast to adult patient population where other confounding co-morbidities have to be often considered.
+The Paediatric Proteome Initiative, begun in 2014 as an international effort, to solve major issues in Paediatric Medicine.

 Current lines of work:

 For more information or participation opportunities please contact office(at)hupo.org.